mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Changes
 =======

-2019-10-21: Change the definition of "retryable write" to reflect the introduction of the RetryableWriteError label.
+2019-10-21: Change the definition of "retryable write" to be based on the RetryableWriteError label.

 2019-07-30: Drivers must rewrite error messages for error code 20 when txnNumber is not supported by the storage engine.